 By Terry Trucco

-We love best hotel lists, so when Trip Advisor’s Travelers’ Choice awards for the top hotels of 2011 landed in our e-mail box today, we clicked on as fast as we could.
+I love best hotel lists, so when Trip Advisor’s Travelers’ Choice awards for the top hotels of 2011 landed in our e-mail box today, I clicked on as fast as I could.
 Hmmm.
 Did you know the top hotel in the world is . . . the Golden Well (U Zlate Studne) in Prague, Czech Republic?

 And the third top hotel in the world?
 Riad Le Calif in Fes, Morocco – “amazing Riad in Fes,” opines Leogetz of Sao Paolo, Brazil.

-We’re partial to New York hotels, for obvious reasons, so since none made the world cut, we checked out the top 25 US hotels.
+I’m partial to New York hotels, for obvious reasons, so since none made the world cut, I checked out the top 25 US hotels.
 Coming in at number eight was the Casablanca Times Square – “Probably the best hotel I’ve stayed in,” writes SR202 of Gainsville, Florida – a stylish boutique with a not-too-in-your-face Moorish theme.
 (The Casablanca also came in ninth for top service in the US.)
-Though we haven’t stayed recently, we generally liked this small hotel when we reviewed it for The New York Times shortly after it opened.
-(We like the Library, a sister hotel, better.)
+Though I haven’t stayed recently, I generally liked this small hotel when I reviewed it for The New York Times shortly after it opened.
+(I like the Library, a sister hotel, better.)
 But this is the best hotel Trip Advisor contributors believe New York has to offer?

-Scrolling further, we spotted the Ace NYC coming in at number six among the world’s ten top trendy hotels.
+Scrolling further, I spotted the Ace NYC coming in at number six among the world’s ten top trendy hotels.
 Yes!
 And it was hard to disagree with Jansson-Olsson’s verdict: “A hotel at its best except boring location in the evening.”
-Still, we’d have added others, like the Standard, the James or the deliciously quirky Crosby Street, to name a few.
-None is perfect but they’ve got style to spare – and that rates high on our trendometer.
+Still, I’d have added others like Standard, The James or the deliciously quirky Crosby Street, to name a few.
+None is perfect but they’ve got style to spare.

 So what to think?
-We like Trip Advisor for the wide net it casts, plethora of heartfelt opinions and up-to-date commentary.
-You’ll always know if a hotel is in the midst of a renovation or if the pool needs repair if you read the latest reviews.
-We think Trip Advisor’s contributors provide useful information about individual hotels.
-It’s easy to read a list of reviews, disregard the ones that sound too good – or too horrid – to be true, and come away with a pretty clear picture of a property.
-That’s why we include Trip Advisor reviews – and those of other reader review services like Yelp and Raveable – next to every review we write at Overnight New York.
+I like Trip Advisor for the wide net it casts, plethora of heartfelt opinions and up-to-date commentary.
+You’ll always know if a hotel is in the midst of a renovation or if the pool needs repair.
+It’s easy to read a list of reviews, toss out the ones that sound too good – or too horrid – to be true, and come away with a pretty clear picture of a property.
+That’s why Trip Advisor reviews – and those of other crowd-sourced sites – are next to every review on Overnight New York.

-Of course, top 25 lists are designed to drop jaws, spark thought and provoke discussion.
-For that, this year’s Trip Advisor list gets an A.
+Of course, top 25 lists are designed to drop jaws and provoke discussion.
+For that, give Trip Advisor’s 2011 list an A.